rcpsl/PeregriNN/README.md

 ## System requirements

 PeregriNN is tested on a fresh installation of Ubuntu 20.04.2 LTS.
-We recommend a single core machine with 32 GB of memory
+We recommend a single core machine with 32 GB of memory.

 ## Installation